galenscovell/galenscovell.github.io/README.md

 galenscovell.github.io
 ======================

 Personal website and portfolio.
-Steadily being assembled as I learn web development!
+Constructed from the ground up with HTML5, CSS3 and Javascript.